MohitPatel6858/aws-serverless-notes-manager/readme.md

 AWS Serverless Notes Manager is a **Serverless Note Management Application** built using **Amazon API Gateway**, **AWS Lambda**, **Amazon S3**, and **Amazon CloudWatch**.

-The application allows users to create and retrieve notes through a responsive web interface without managing any servers.
-Notes are securely stored as text files in Amazon S3 while AWS Lambda handles all backend operations.
-Amazon CloudWatch monitors requests and Lambda execution for debugging and performance tracking.
+The application enables users to create and retrieve notes through a modern web interface without managing any servers.
+Notes are securely stored as text files in Amazon S3, while AWS Lambda processes all API requests.
+Amazon CloudWatch monitors application logs and Lambda execution, making the application scalable, reliable, and easy to maintain.

-This project demonstrates how multiple AWS serverless services can be integrated to build a scalable, cost-effective, and fully serverless REST API application.
+This project demonstrates how AWS serverless services can be integrated to build a fully serverless REST API application.

 ---